vmware-tanzu/application-accelerator-samples/spring-cloud-serverless/README.md

 	}
 ```

 This simple serverless app returns the input value, prefixed with "Hello ".
 This is just a simple example what a Spring Cloud Function app can do.
 It is defined in `src/main/java/com/example/helloapp/HelloAppApplication.java`

+## Deployment

+This app can be deployed as a stand-alone web app, as a Tanzu Application Platform (TAP) workload resource or, as a Kubernetes Deployment and Service.

 ### Standalone app with embedded Tomcat server